-- 6.1.50 Hexham has an ageing demographic.
+6.1.46 Hexham has an ageing demographic.
 The 2011 census showed Hexham had a smaller proportion of its population of working age than the County as a whole and a significantly larger proportion aged over 65 years.
 This population is projected to increase, with the increase in people over 75 anticipated to reach 62.1%.
-The Housing Needs Assessment showed that there was a need for additional housing for older people, and particularly for extra-care and sheltered housing (defined in the Plan glossary). - 6.1.51 The policy supports the provision of housing for older people in central and accessible locations.
+The Housing Needs Assessment showed that there was a need for additional housing for older people, and particularly for extra-care and sheltered housing (defined in the Plan glossary).

+6.1.47 The policy supports the provision of housing for older people in central and accessible locations.
 This means housing should be provided in the town centre of Hexham.
-If not within the town centre, then the site must be well served by public transport, meaning that future occupants would easily be able to access services and facilities by public transport.
+If not within the town centre, then it is important that sites are well served by public transport, enabling occupiers to easily access services and facilities by public transport.